 Having Difficult Conversations with Families

 Conversations with families can be difficult for a number of reasons.
-Sometimes, you might worry that families will be upset by something you share and even decide to enroll their child in a different setting.
+Sometimes, you might worry that families will be upset by something you share and even decide to withdrawal their child from your program.
 You may also worry the family will stop communicating with you altogether.
-While conversations with families about concerns may be difficult, they can provide you with an opportunity to express your care for a family, as well as the child’s development and learning, in a thoughtful way.
+While conversations with families about concerns may be difficult, they can provide you with an opportunity to express your care and support for a family, as well as the child’s development and learning, in a thoughtful way.

 Misunderstandings can also occur as your views and understanding of a situation may differ from that of a family member.
 In these instances, it is helpful to consider the multiple perspectives to a situation.
 For example:

-When you need to discuss serious issues with families, a formal discussion should be scheduled.
+When you need to discuss a serious issue with a family, a formal discussion should be scheduled.
 This will maximize the likelihood that all parties will be satisfied with the outcome.
 The parent will feel respected and able to prepare in an environment that focuses on outcomes and collaboration.
-This kind of outcome cannot occur at the end of the day during pickup.

-As a provider who wants to give the best care possible for the children in your home, you have an opportunity to consistently observe and learn about their development.
+As a provider who wants to give the best possible care for the children in your home, you have an opportunity to consistently observe and learn about their development.
 Your observations, notes, screenings, and assessments help identify strengths and possible areas of need that might arise during the year.
-Sharing these concerns with families is a first step to a supportive planning process.
+Sharing these concerns with families is the first step to a supportive planning process.